4-Hydroxyamphetamine

-4-Hydroxyamphetamine (4HA), also known as hydroxyamfetamine, hydroxyamphetamine, oxamphetamine, norpholedrine, para-hydroxyamphetamine, and α-methyltyramine, is a drug that stimulates the sympathetic nervous system.

-It is used medically in eye drops to dilate the pupil (a process called mydriasis), so that the back of the eye can be examined.
-It is also a major metabolite of amphetamine and certain substituted amphetamines.
+Hydroxyamphetamine, also known as 4-hydroxyamphetamine or norpholedrine and sold under the brand names Paredrine and Paremyd among others, is a sympathomimetic medication used in eye drops to dilate the pupil for eye examinations.

+Hydroxyamfetamine acts as a norepinephrine releasing agent and hence is an indirectly acting sympathomimetic.
+It is a substituted phenethylamine and amphetamine.

+Hydroxyamphetamine appeared to remain marketed only in the Czech Republic as of 2004.

-Medical use
+Medical uses

-4-Hydroxyamphetamine is used in eye drops to dilate the pupil (a process called mydriasis) so that the back of the eye can be examined.
+Hydroxyamphetamine is used in eye drops to dilate the pupil (a process called mydriasis) so that the back of the eye can be examined.
 This is a diagnostic test for Horner's syndrome.
 Patients with Horner's syndrome exhibit anisocoria brought about by lesions on the nerves that connect to the nasociliary branch of the ophthalmic nerve.
-Application of 4-hydroxyamphetamine to the eye can indicate whether the lesion is preganglionic or postganglionic based on the pupil's response.
+Application of hydroxyamphetamine to the eye can indicate whether the lesion is preganglionic or postganglionic based on the pupil's response.
 If the pupil dilates, the lesion is preganglionic.
 If the pupil does not dilate, the lesion is postganglionic.

-4-hydroxyamphetamine has some limitations to its use as a diagnostic tool.
-If it is intended as an immediate follow up to another mydriatic drug (cocaine or apraclonidine), then the patient must wait anywhere from a day to a week before 4-hydroxyamphetamine can be administered.
+Hydroxyamphetamine has some limitations to its use as a diagnostic tool.
+If it is intended as an immediate follow up to another mydriatic drug (cocaine or apraclonidine), then the patient must wait anywhere from a day to a week before hydroxyamphetamine can be administered.
 It also has the tendency to falsely localize lesions.
 False localization can arise in cases of acute onset; in cases where a postganglionic lesion is present, but the nerve still responds to residual norepinephrine; or in cases in which unrelated nerve damage masks the presence of a preganglionic lesion.

+Available forms

+Hydroxyamphetamine is a component of two controlled (prescription only), name-brand ophthalmic mydriatics: Paredrine and Paremyd.
+Paredrine consists of a 1% solution of hydroxyamphetamine hydrobromide while Paremyd consists of a combination of 1% hydroxyamphetamine hydrobromide and 0.25% tropicamide.